EU approves new sustainability reporting rules for multinationals

 To bring sustainability reporting in line with financial reporting, in response to the exponential increase in demand for sustainability information that has occurred in recent years (especially from the investment industry), allowing access to reliable and comparable data.

-What changes does it bring?
+What changes does the CSRD bring?

 These are the main changes it introduces: